OfficeDev/office-content/office-js/Word/Reference/README.md

     object.load(options);
 ```

-`object` identifies the object which will be loaded into the object model.
+`object` identifies the object that will be loaded into the object model.

 `options` identifies which properties are loaded and the paging arguments.
 Properties to load can be specified as either a string, a string of comma-separated values, an array of strings, or in a [loadOption object](#loadOption-object).

-Note -- You can use multiple load statements that will be dispatched in a single executeAsync call.
+Note -- You can use multiple load statements that will be dispatched in a single executeAsync() call.
 Do this instead of creating complicated `select` and `expand` statements.

-For example, we'll use the context you saw in the previous code to load the *text* content of all of the paragraphs contained in the current selection which was captured in the range object.
+For example, we'll use the context given in the previous code to load the *text* content of all of the paragraphs contained in the current selection that was captured in the range object.

 ```javascript
     ctx.load(range.paragraphs, 'text');
 ```

 Here is key information for using the load method:
 + You SHOULD specify the property set you want to load for the object in the options parameter.
-Not including the options parameter is the equivalent of using a "SELECT * from Table1" which will affect performance and SHOULD NOT be done for production applications.
+Not including the options parameter is the equivalent of using a "SELECT * from Table1", which will affect performance and SHOULD NOT be done for production applications.
 + If the loaded object is a collection, then the specified properties will be loaded for all objects in the collection.

 ##### loadOption object